wp-statistics/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
+= 4.8 =
+* BACKUP YOUR DATABASE BEFORE INSTALLING!
+* This update includes a new database table, you should not lose any data to make sure to backup your database just in case.

 = 4.5 =
 * As of V4.3, the robots list is now stored in the database and is user configurable.
 Because of this updates to the default robots list will not automatically be added during upgrades.
 You can either go to "Statistics->Settings->IP/Robot Exclusions", "Reset to Default" and then save or manually make the changes which can be found in the change log details.